-Assessing and approving annually the Corporation's strategic plan, including its financial strategy and business priorities.
+1. Assess and approve annually the strategic planning of the Corporation, including its financial strategy and business priorities.

-2. Reviewing and, at the option of the Board, approving all strategic decisions for the Corporation, including acquisitions or sales of shares, assets or businesses which exceed the delegated approval powers.
+Review and, at the option of the Board, approve all strategic decisions for the Corporation, including acquisitions or sales of shares, assets or businesses which exceed the delegated approval powers.

-1 A director is independent if he has no direct or indirect material relationship with the Corporation i.e. he has no relationship which could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of his independent judgment.
+1 A director is independent if he has no direct or indirect material relationship with the Corporation i.e. he has no relationship which could, in the view of the Board of Directors, be reasonably expected to interfere